RXT067/Research/Gentoo_xorg.md

-This is a research for xorg on Gentoo using USE="-*" on amdgpu.
+This is a research for xorg on Gentoo using USE="-*" on amdgpu, debugging on chroot environment.

 FROM ROOT
 ```